New for 1920 - Direct Parent PLUS Loans (credit approval required)*

 Repayment of principal and interest begins 60 days after the loan is fully disbursed or parents now have the option to defer payments while their student is in school.
 Parents can also opt to let the interest accrue until the student leaves school; However, any interest that accrues from the date of disbursement is added to the outstanding loan balance through a process called capitalization.

-Effective March 29, 2015, the duration of a credit check for Direct Plus Loan applicants will be changed from 90 days to 180 days.
+The duration of a credit check for Direct Plus Loan applicants is 180 days.